Slyracoon23/katacoda-scenarios/remotelauncher/step2.md

-## Start Remote Launcher
+## Start Remotelauncher

-Hopefully you multi-Enviroment is deployed, verify by running docker-compose ps:
+Hopefully you multi-docker enviroment is deployed, verify by running docker-compose ps:

 `docker-compose ps`{{execute}}

-You should see a container running.
+You should see a container is up and running.

-That container is running a Remotelauncher Daemon that is able to do RPC calls.
+That container you just deployed is running a Remotelauncher Daemon that is able to do RPC calls.

-To make your current host able to communicate with other machines you need to run the Remotelauncher application.
+To make your current host able to communicate with other machines you need to run the Remotelauncher application as well.

-First, change direcotires the the remotelauncher application.
+First, change direcotiry to the remotelauncher application.
 `cd remotelauncher-demo/opt/rtiremotelauncher/`{{execute}}

 Then, launch it in the background using the following command: